-Exposure of animals to third- and fourth-generation cephalosporins via the parenteral route increased until 2012 and then decreased until 2017 (Figure 24).
-A 93.8% decrease in ALEA was thus observed between 2013 and 2018.
+Exposure of animals to third- and fourth-generation cephalosporins via the parenteral route increased until 2012 then decreased until 2017 and has been stable since (Figure 24).
+A 94.1% decrease in ALEA has thus been observed between 2013 and 2019.